project-koku/korekuta-operator/README.md

 You should now see ansible log output from the memcached role.

 The setup role is going to create the files inside of `roles/setup/files` using the namespace defined inside of `roles/setup/defaults/main.yml`.
-The default is `testing-korekuta`.
+The default is `openshift-metering`.

 To start the setup role, a Korekuta custom resource has to be present.
 Run the following to create a Korekuta CR: